-DISCLAIMER: It is important to keep in mind that the above Pathway recommendations and following diets are NOT meant to treat or heal any specific illness, disease or condition, but rather to provide a general guide to restoring balance and vitality in your life.
+DISCLAIMER: It is important to keep in mind that the above Pathway recommendations and following diets are NOT meant to treat or heal any specific illness, disease, or condition, but rather to provide a general guide to restoring balance and vitality in your life.
 Dr. Miller believes these dietary guidelines are worth their weight in GOLD!
 He hopes that one day everyone will have access to them.
 However, please keep in mind that we realize that normally when someone gets something for FREE, the item, no matter how valuable, loses its inherent value in the eyes of the possessor.
 Perhaps this is true with this advice, which is freely given.
-However, if you, or someone you know, really needs restoration of their health or would like to avail themselves of Dr. Mark Miller's skills and expertise, for heaven's sake, call Dr. Miller's office directly in Lexington, KY at True Health Solutions: 1-859-223-2233.
+However, if you, or someone you know, really needs a restoration of their health or would like to avail themselves of Dr. Mark Miller's skills and expertise, for heaven's sake, call Dr. Miller's office directly in Lexington, KY at True Health Solutions: 1-859-223-2233.
 He believes in the value of telemedicine and has managed patient care long distance for many years.
-So call him Today!
+So call him today!

-FOUR (4) BASIC DIET / LIFESTYLES: We believe there are only four basic diet/lifestyles that will persevere.
+FOUR (4) BASIC DIET / LIFESTYLES: We believe there are only four basic diets/lifestyles that will persevere.
 Every year new fad diets are introduced to make it interesting with new names, like the Primal Diet or the Whole 30 Diet.
 But, don't be fooled.
 Their basic components usually resemble the following four (4)basic diets:

 - ELIMINATION DIET- We filter all the diets through the Elimination Diet.
 This is the basic diet through which all the other diets are layered.

 - PALEO DIET